Cracko298/CombinedAudioTool/README.md

        --exa,  extract-seg    [SegmentFilePATH]                              > Attempts to extract Audio from Segment Soundbank FSB Files.
        --cwav, convert-wave   [SegmentFilePATH]        [FileToConvertPATH]   > Convert Custom Audio to Nintendo 'GCADPCM'/'DSADPCM' Format (*.dsp).
        --pa,   play-audio     [WaveFilePATH]                                 > Play Audio from a Wave-File.
+       --gsmc, generate-music [WaveFilePATH]                                 > Generates a Valid Music FSB Soundbank File for Minecraft 3DS Edition from a Wave File.
        --upd,  update                                                        > Updates From Current Version to the Latest Version of 'CATool.py'.
        --rstr, restore                                                       > Basically an Emergancy Version of '--upd' that Wipes all Files from CATool and Reinstalls them.
        --h,    help                                                          > Displays this Message.